Served: 8 years

 1873 to April 3, 1881

-This narrative was revised April 3, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with burial information from Cincinnati Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Historian.
+This narrative was revised November 24, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society Vice President, with burial information from Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.